 The on-campus residency begins on a Monday and spans four days, featuring a mixture of academic, social, and recreational sessions.

-Keynote Speaker: Dr. Barbara Gemmill-Herren
+2018 Scholar in Residence: Dr. Barbara Gemmill-Herren

 Dr. Barbara Gemmill-Herren, until she retired in 2015, was Delivery Manager, for the Major Area of Work on Ecosystem Services and Biodiversity at the UN Food and Agriculture Organization (FAO).
 She was previously director of Environment Liaison Centre International, international environmental non-governmental organization based in Nairobi, Kenya.
 Within the FAO, she built and coordinated a global project on Pollination Services, implemented in Brazil, Ghana, Kenya, South Africa, India, Pakistan and Nepal.
 In her last five years at FAO, she has been responsible for FAO’s work on Ecosystem Services in Agricultural Production, and has been central to FAO’s new focus on Agroecology.